golang/website/_content/doc/mod.md

 module's packages and dependencies, and it removes requirements on modules that don't provide any relevant packages.
 It also adds any missing entries to `go.sum` and removes unnecessary entries.

+The `-e` flag (added in Go 1.16) causes `go mod tidy` to attempt to proceed despite errors encountered while loading packages.

 The `-v` flag causes `go mod tidy` to print information about removed modules to standard error.